v8/v8.dev/src/blog/understanding-ecma-part-1.md

 Completion Record is a specification type (only defined for spec purposes).
 A JavaScript engine doesn't have to have a corresponding internal data type.

-A Completion Record is a "record" - a data type which has a fixed set of named fields.
+A Completion Record is a "record" &mdash; a data type which has a fixed set of named fields.
 A Completion Record has three fields:

 :::table-wrapper
 | Name | Description |